awsdocs/aws-control-tower-guide/doc_source/planning-your-deployment.md

 + [Launch AWS Control Tower in a New Organization](#fresh-deployment-no-existing-orgs): This section is for customers without existing AWS Organizations, OUs, and accounts\.

 **Note**
-If you already have a landing zone, you can extend AWS Control Tower governance from the existing landing zone to some or all of your existing OUs and accounts within an organization\.
+If you already have an AWS Organizations landing zone, you can extend AWS Control Tower governance from the existing landing zone to some or all of your existing OUs and accounts within an organization\.
 See [Govern existing organizations and accounts](https://docs.aws.amazon.com/controltower/latest/userguide/importing-existing.html)\.

 ## Compare functionality<a name="functionality-comparison"></a>